Professor of Law Emeritus

 Honors and Affiliations

 While at Columbia Law School, Kamisar was a member of the Columbia Law Review.
 He was awarded the American Bar Foundation Award for his lifetime contributions to research and writing in law and government in 1996.
 Kamisar served as 2nd lieutenant and 1st lieutenant in the U.S. Infantry from 1951-52.
-He saw combat in Koran and was awarded the Purple Heart and the Combat Infantry's badge.
+He saw combat in Korea and was awarded the Purple Heart and the Combat Infantry's badge.